-You don’t need a green thumb to have a beautiful garden in Chicago, but it helps if you think “green” and chooses plants that are environmentally friendly.
-Plants that are native to the windy city take less water, money and time to cultivate.
+You don’t need a green thumb to have a beautiful garden in Chicago, but it helps if you think “green” and choose plants that are environmentally friendly.
+Plants that are native to the Windy City take less water, money and time to cultivate.
 They also attract birds, bees and other pollinators to your yard.
-Here are ten native plants and flowers that will thrive in your Chicago garden:
+Here are 10 native plants and flowers that will thrive in your Chicago garden:

 Don’t let its name fool you.
 This bushy perennial produces bright orange flower clusters overtop stiff, oblong green leaves.
 The butterfly weed requires full sunshine, but very little water and is extremely drought tolerant.
 It blooms from May until September and returns to your Chicago garden every year without any effort on your part.

 Again, the name can be deceiving.
-This purple-pink flowering plant also return every year without much work.
+It’s native to most of North America, except for a few Southern states.
+This purple-pink flowering plant also returns every year without much work.
 It prefers moist soil but doesn’t need a lot of watering.
-This native flower is a favorite of honey bees and Monarch butterflies.
+This native flower is a favorite of honey bees and monarch butterflies.
 Plant it in an area that gets some shade.

 You’ll often see this native flower in wooded areas and forests around Chicago.
 It can grow up to three feet tall in the wild and needs little water or care.
 Just sprinkle some seeds in a sunny area and let nature do the rest.

 This tall, slender perennial produces purple flowers from July until September.
 It needs full sun and moist soil but can survive in dry conditions.

 This white flowering perennial with pearl-like buds is the perfect complement to the other colorful flowers in your garden.
 It thrives in full sunlight and needs just enough water to keep the soil moist.
 You’ll often see bees and beetles feeding on the pollen in the wild.